Surajkumar-0/C-PROGRAMMING-JOURNEY/README.md

 * Control loop execution using break and continue.
 * Understand increment and decrement operators.
 * Create programs with repetitive logic using loops.

+# Chapter 4 Practice Set - Loops

+This practice set focuses on solving loop-based problems in C programming using `for`, `while`, and `do-while` loops.
+It helps in understanding iteration, repetition, and mathematical problem-solving.

+---

+## Problems Covered

+### Problem 1: Multiplication Table (Ascending)

+Print the multiplication table of a given number from **1 to 10**.

+Concepts Used:

+- for loop
+- User input
+- Arithmetic operations

+---

+### Problem 2: Multiplication Table (Descending)

+Print the multiplication table of a given number from **10 to 1**.

+Concepts Used:

+- for loop
+- Reverse iteration
+- Arithmetic operations

+---

+### Problem 3: Do-While Loop MCQ

+Understand the behavior of the `do-while` loop.

+Key Concept:

+- A `do-while` loop executes **at least once**, even if the condition is false.

+---

+### Problem 4: Multiplication Table Using While Loop

+Generate the multiplication table of a number using a `while` loop.

+Concepts Used:

+- while loop
+- Loop control
+- Increment operator

+---

+### Problem 5: Sum of First 10 Natural Numbers

+Calculate the sum of the first ten natural numbers.

+Concepts Used:

+- while loop
+- Accumulator variable
+- Iteration

+---

+### Problem 6: Sum Using Different Loops

+Solve the same problem using different looping techniques.

+Concepts Used:

+- for loop
+- while loop
+- do-while loop
+- Loop comparison

+---

+### Problem 7: Sum of a Multiplication Table

+Find the sum of all values in the multiplication table of a given number.

+Concepts Used:

+- for loop
+- Arithmetic operations
+- Accumulation

+---

+### Problem 8: Factorial Using For Loop

+Calculate the factorial of a number using a `for` loop.

+Concepts Used:

+- for loop
+- Multiplication
+- Factorial logic

+---

+### Problem 9: Factorial Using While Loop

+Calculate the factorial of a number using a `while` loop.

+Concepts Used:

+- while loop
+- Factorial calculation
+- Loop control

+---

+### Problem 10: Prime Number Check Using For Loop

+Determine whether a given number is prime.

+Concepts Used:

+- for loop
+- Conditional statements
+- break statement

+---

+### Problem 11: Prime Number Check Using Do-While Loop

+Check whether a number is prime using a `do-while` loop.

+Concepts Used:

+- do-while loop
+- Conditional statements
+- break statement

+---

+## Concepts Practiced

+- for loop
+- while loop
+- do-while loop
+- Nested logic
+- Arithmetic operations
+- Factorial
+- Prime number checking
+- Multiplication tables
+- Loop comparison
+- break statement

+---

+## Learning Outcome

+After completing this practice set, I can:

+- Solve problems using different types of loops.
+- Generate multiplication tables efficiently.
+- Calculate factorials using iterative methods.
+- Find the sum of numbers using loops.
+- Check whether a number is prime.
+- Understand the differences between `for`, `while`, and `do-while` loops.
+- Improve logical thinking through loop-based programming problems.